iutools/iutools/README-install.md

     alias iutools_cli='iutools_console='java -Xmx6g
        -Dca_nrc=/path/to/your/ca_nrc.properties
        -Dorg_iutools=/Users/desilets/Documents/conf/org_iutools.properties
-       -cp /path/to/your/.m2/repository/ca/pirurvik/iutools/iutools-core/N.N.N-SNAPSHOT/iutools-core-N.N.N-SNAPSHOT-jar-with-dependencies.jar
+       -cp /path/to/your/.m2/repository/org/iutools/iutools-core/N.N.N-SNAPSHOT/iutools-core-N.N.N-SNAPSHOT-jar-with-dependencies.jar
-       org.iutools.core.console.Console'
+       org.iutools.cli.CLI'

-Where _ca_nrc.properties_ and _org_iutools.properties_ are configuration files are initially empty configuration files that you should create (more details will be provided about the use of those files later in the present document).
+Where _ca_nrc.properties_ and _org_iutools.properties_ are initially empty configuration files that you should create (more details will be provided about the use of those files later in the present document).

-At this point, you can invoke you should be able to invoke the help info for the CLI by typing
+At this point, you should be able to invoke the help info for the CLI by typing

     iutools_cli